stanmaz/BBOalert/README.md

 Actual version : 2.6.1

-The purpose of this browser extension is to reduce to the minimum the manual operations due to the alerting procedure while playing bridge on BBO (www.bridgebase.com).
+The purpose of this browser extension is to reduce to the absolute minimum the manual operations due to the alerting procedure while playing bridge on BBO (www.bridgebase.com).

 Main features :
 - Automatic alert
 - Alert recording
-- Seat dependent openings and development
+- Seat-dependent openings and development
-- Vulnerability dependent openings and development
+- Vulnerability-dependent openings and development
 - Keyboard shortcuts and abbreviations
 - Full Disclosure BSS file support
 - multilingual BBO user interface support